Fran PierceCEO and Chairman

 DSA, the company led by Fran, is a nine-time winner of the Inc. 500│5000.
 In 2016, DSA was inducted into the Philadelphia 100 Hall of Fame as a five-time winner of The Philadelphia 100 award, which recognizes the fastest-growing privately held companies in the Philadelphia region.

+In 2018, Fran was recognized in the Women Presidents’ Organization ranking of the 50 Fastest Growing Women-Owned/Led Companies.
 Fran was a 2017 honoree in Philadelphia Business Journal's Most Admired CEO ranking.
 In 2014, Fran received the Iris Newman Award from the Alliance of Women Entrepreneurs, as recognition of a woman who exhibits a trailblazing spirit in her respective field and who provides strong leadership and support in the entrepreneurial community.
 Fran was also awarded New Jersey Tech Council’s 2014 CEO of the Year – Private Company Award which recognizes a CEO who demonstrated vision and leadership over several years and has shown an ability to lead and inspire the organization to a new level of growth.

 SmartCEO Magazine honored Fran with a Brava!
 Women in Business Achievement Award, recognizing her as one of Greater Philadelphia’s most influential female leaders in 2010.
 Philadelphia SmartCEO100 selected Fran as a leader in the 2012 Best-Run Companies program.
 She was a winner in the Philadelphia SmartCEO 2013 Circle of Excellence.
 DSA was a SmartCEO GovStar finalist in 2017, a GovStar Star Performer - Large Category, and a Philadelphia CEOReport Velocity 50 awardee in 2018.
-The company is a five time winner of SmartCEO's Future 50 Award, which recognizes companies for their fast growth.
+The company is a five-time winner of SmartCEO's Future 50 Award, which recognizes companies for their fast growth.

 Fran was selected as a 2006 Pennsylvania Best 50 Women in Business award winner based on her dedication to business growth, professional and personal accomplishments, community involvement, and advocacy for women in business.